 Mu Gua (papaya) and Yi Yi Ren (Job’s tears) are often added to the previous formulas for joint deformation.
 They are also very easy to use as dietary support or food therapy.
 They help drain the swelling from the joints and alleviate pain and spasms.
 Du Zhong and Xu Duan are guiding herbs for arthritis to the lower body, from the low back down to the feet, harmonizing the immune system and relieving pain.

 Chinese herbs are gentle and effective with fewer side effects than Western medications.
 RA is a serious medical condition which requires comprehensive diagnosis and supervision by a physician.
 The herbs and formulas listed above should be prescribed by a TCM herbalist who can tailor the formula for your body and underlying conditions.
 Acupuncture, Tai Chi, and food therapy are excellent additions to the herbal formulas to help relieve the pain and symptoms of Rheumatoid Arthritis.
-Dr. Dongfeng Zhou, AP is available for herbal and acupuncture consults at our wellness center in Margate Florida.
+The Acupuncturists are available for herbal and acupuncture consults at our wellness center in Margate Florida.
 Give us a call today to get started!

 - Borden, Peter.
 “Mu Gua – Chinese Quince – Chaenomelis Fruit – ‘Wood Melon.’”
 Chinese Herbal Medicine, Peter Borden, DOM, 16 May 2013, chineseherbinfo.com/mu-gua-chinese-quince-chaenomelis-fruit-wood-melon/.